-The track system saved the day again, and with a simple attachment, we were able to hang them up out of the way so they are easy to grab when we need them.
+The track system saved the day again.
+With a simple attachment, we were able to hang them up out of the way so they are easy to grab when we need them.

 24. Opt for square or rectangular trash cans and recycle bins rather than round.

 We learned this lesson the hard way!
 We initially bought round trash cans when we moved in, thinking that they would hold more.
-They were too big though, and didn’t fit neatly in the space we had for them.
+They were too big though.
+They didn’t fit neatly in the space we had for them.

-Ultimately, we gave away the round cans in favor of squarer ones, and they are a much better fit.
-They are also easier to roll out to the street on trash/recycling day.
+Ultimately, we gave away the round cans in favor of squarer ones, They are a much better fit.
+They’re also easier to roll out to the street on trash/recycling day.

 25. Hang cleaning supplies to save on closet space.

-Hanging them on a pegboard freed up space in our closet and made them easier to access since we no longer have to dig around coats to get to them.
+Hanging them on a pegboard freed up space in our closet.
+And it made them easier to access since we no longer have to dig around coats to get to them.

-That door you see peeking into the left of the picture leads to our mudroom, meaning that we only have to take about three extra steps to get to our supplies, so this setup has been great for us.
+That door you see peeking into the left of the picture leads to our mudroom.
+This means that we only have to take about three extra steps to get to our supplies.
+This setup has been great for us!

 If you had a bit of open wall in an inconspicuous place, this setup could certainly work in the main part of the house as well.